Wkan19/MADT8101-Customer-Analytics/Customer Scoring and Basic Churn Prediction/README.md

 ## What's in this project 💼
 In this work, I explored the E-Commerce Customer Dataset with *Churn Prediction* to determine the probability of customer churn.
-I did this by **exploring the data set, processing it, testing it with different classification models, evaluating the results, and exploring the feature importance**.
+I did this by **exploring the dataset, processing it, testing it with different classification models, evaluating the results, and exploring the feature importance**.

 In this case, the customer I explored is a *non-contractual customer*, which means there is no clear end date for when the customer will actually churn.